AzmainAhnaf/One-Word-Story/README.md

 argument: message -> discord.Message <br>
 return: status -> int <br>
 set_id() function set the channel id to given argument. returns 1 if no argument is given, returns 2 if too much argument is given, return 0 if only 1 argument is given

+### setup.py -> get_limit()
+argument: None <br>
+return: string ->
+get the current minimum word limit from limit.txt

+### setup.py -> set_limit(message)
+argument: message -> discord.Message
+return: status -> int
+set the limit to user defined and update the limit.txt according to it. returns the new limit that is set by the user. return -1, if there is no argument provided, return -2, if there is more than 2 argument provided, return -3, if the only argument is not an integer, return -4, if the only argument is an integer which is less than or equal to 0.

 ### story.py -> get_story(file)
 argument: file -> string (name of the .txt file that stores the story) <br>